 Fiestas and nightlife

 Cusco has parties all year long.
 You can see the traditions in parades and parties celebrated throughout the city very often.
 The biggest one is the Inti Raymi fiesta on the 24th of June.
-But you´ll see processions, parades and parties every week.
+But you will see processions, parades and parties every week.
 Especially around the plaza de armas, the main square in the city center, every week (and many times several times per week) something is going on!

 Cusco has a very interesting nightlife and is famous for it by travelers.
 You can go out seven nights a week and find discos, bars with live music, happy hours and parties.
-It goes on all night and it´s always busy.
+It goes on all night and it is always busy.
 If you like to go out, Cusco is your city!

 If you go to a restaurant, you can choose everything from Peruvian food to international food and within all price ranges.
 Cusco has a very diverse offer in everything that has to do with food.
 A popular option is to take cooking classes.
-You´ll do a workshop first and then eat the food you made.
+You will do a workshop first and then eat the food you made.